-Substances that, in contact with water, emit flammable gases are solids or liquids, which, by interaction with water, are liable to become spontaneously flammable or to give off flammable gases in dangerous quantities.
-Substances and mixtures of this hazard class are assigned to one of three hazard categories on the basis of test results (UN Test N.5 UN Manual of Tests and Criteria) that measure gas evolution and speed of evolution.
+Substances that, in contact with water, emit flammable gases are solids or liquids, which, by interaction with water, are liable to become spontaneously to give off flammable or flammable gases in dangerous Substances quantities. and mixtures of this hazard class are assigned to one of three hazard categories on the basis of test results (UN Test N.5 UN Manual of Tests and Criteria) that measure gas evolution and speed of evolution.